 The view from the mountain

 Creating art begins as a personal journey, and is rich with inherent rewards.
 But most artists find that it’s really fun, and they begrudge anything (like a ‘real’ job) that takes time away from their passion.
-So the ultimate goal of contemporary living is to be able to make a living as an author or artist – which means learning about business and selling, yes, but also almost always depends on making things people like.
+Blake for example, had a patron and hated being forced to produce work for him.

 If you look at the careers of successful writers or artists, almost all of them follow this path: